View Search Results

 Provides pro bono (free) legal services to those in Polk County that meet income guidelines.
 The Volunteer Lawyers are mainly focused on assisting with family law.
 Lawyers can potentially help with divorces, child custody, child support, wills, and bankruptcy cased.
 Can only help with cases in Polk County.

-Land of Lincoln Legal Aid - Western Regional Office
+Land of Lincoln Legal Aid - Decatur Office

 Offers to match the caller’s legal problem with available resources, such as advice, extended representation, or referral.
 For most low-income applicants.
 Callers are screened for eligibility, and a determination is made whether eligible callers have a legal problem that falls within the priorities.
 If the caller’s legal problem is eligible for review for extended services, the caller is referred to one of our five regional offices.
 If the callers are not eligible for referral to a regional office, attorneys provide the caller with immediate advice or quick access to other information and resources.

-Clove Alliance - Watseka Office
+Clove Alliance - Paxton Office

 Offers medical and legal advocacy.
 Confidential, around-the-clock legal and medical advocacy is available for survivors and their families.